vendia/blog/pages/product-diy-vs-vendia.md

         first and only enterprise data sharing solution that combines the best of all three.
     intro:
-      title: APIs, blockchains, and databases, together at last.
+      title: APIs, blockchains, and databases together at last.
-      text: Vendia Share combines the best of functions, features, and benefits of these proven technologies and IT workhorses.
+      text: Vendia Share combines the best functions, features, and benefits of these proven technologies and IT workhorses.
   - type: Columns
     theme: white
     columns: